 Continue reading to see what simple mistake caused the death of an infant.

 A parent’s worst nightmare became a reality when they found out their four-month-old died under the care of an at-home caregiver.
 The worst part is that this incident could have been avoided had the caregiver paid a little more attention to the infant.
-Infants are a lot to handle on their own, now add 7 more kids of all different age groups.
+Infants are a lot to handle on their own.
+But the caregiver wasn't only watching the infant - she was watching seven other children.

-Due to all scientific research obtained through the years, we know that putting an infant on his stomach while sleeping can be fatal.
+Additionally, the caregiver did not follow proper sleeping practices.
+She placed the infant on his stomach while sleeping, which turned out to be fatal.
 Lorlee’s Daycare owner would have had to take courses in child development to have her business open.

 The cause of death of four-month-old, J.G., was being put on his stomach to go to sleep.
 Something so simple that if the caregiver would have paid a little more attention to J.G. he would still be alive.